phetsims/sun/doc/ToolboxPattern.md

 - Ensure the PDOM placement of the activated tool makes sense to the use of the activated tool.
 - Ensure focus goes on the activated tool so it can be easily moved once activated.
 - Ensure it is not too easy to accidentally return the tool to the tool box when using Alt Input.
-- Ensure the Escape key works to return a focused-activated tool to the tool box.
+- Ensure the Escape key works to return a focused-activated tool to the toolbox.
 - Consider if any sim-specific shortcuts make using the tool more efficient and effective for Alternative Input users.